Paul Brill: Career

+He is currently developing a new theatrical musical/libretto ballet/operetta/animated film based on his recent release, The Cost of Believing.

+Reviews

 His recordings of original songwriting have been hailed as "stunning" by Paste magazine and "A testament to the enduring potency of classical pop songwriting," by Pitchfork Media.
 In addition to composing films and television specials for HBO, Showtime, History, A&E, National Geographic, SundanceTV and MTV, Brill is the ongoing composer for the popular A&E series The First 48, now in its 17th season.
 In 2001, he founded Scarlet Shame Records, a small record label that has released recordings by The Wingdale Community Singers, The Flying Change, Amber Rubarth and his own records.